 The truth is that reality is a cluster fuck of chaos, trauma, difficult relationships and stuff that we don’t want to be present with.
 What I went through was a process of integrating every part of reality ‘as it is’ – I was faced with the raw emotional truth of every part of experience.

 The process of integrating all the shadows, trauma or karma was horrific.
-But now I have done it I am able to be present with every aspect of humanity and experience.
+But now I have done it I am able to hold space for pretty much anything.

 Anything that paints reality or the present moment as some kind of perfect suffering-free zone is a lie.
 The reason people can’t be present is not because they are misperceiving what life is, but because life is genuinely hard and painful for people.